Mohammed Fahmi (Lebanese politician)

 Mohammed Fahmi (محمد فهمي; born 23 May 1958 in Beirut) is a Lebanese politician and retired general of the Lebanese Army.
 He served as the Lebanese Minister of Interior and Municipalities from 21 January 2020 to 10 September 2021.
 He succeeded Raya El Hassan.

 Background

-Fahmi was born from an Egyptian father and a Lebanese mother from the influential Zein family.
+Fahmi was born on 23 May 1958 in Beirut to an Egyptian father and a Lebanese mother from the influential Zein family.
 He joined the Lebanese army in 1978.
 He became close to the then head of the Lebanese army general Emile Lahoud (1989–1998) and Jamil Al Sayyed who at the time was second in command of the army's intelligence service.
 The latter played an important role in his designation as minister of the interior in January 2020.
 He joined the government of Hassan Diab as an independent.

 He held various offices in the Lebanese Army: head of the bomb squad removal unit, head commander of the Mount Lebanon military region, and the security department of the military intelligence services.
 Fahmi studied at the James Madison University in the United States.